 Loading Stack -

 Small sized hypoplastic right mandibular condyle with foreshortened and underdeveloped right mandibular ramus and subsequent ipsilateral deviation of the chin to the same (right) side.
 Prominent right antegonial notch is also noted.

 Right microtia, bony external auditory canal atresia, small sized middle ear cavity, small deformed and fused right middle ear ossicles and hypopnenumatized mastoid air cells.

 Hemifacial microsomia (HFM) is the second most common congenital facial anomaly after cleft lip/palate.
-HFM results from the abnormal development of the first and second branchial arches hence it primarily affects the the ear (aural), mouth (oral), and jaw (mandible) like temporomandibular joint, mandibular ramus and body, muscles of mastication, ear and sometimes facial nerve.
+HFM results from the abnormal development of the first and second branchial arches hence it primarily affects the ear (aural), mouth (oral), and jaw (mandible) structures like temporomandibular joint, mandibular ramus and body, muscles of mastication, ear and sometimes facial nerve.